tiy-lv-java-2016-06/monopoly/README.md

 When you finish assignments you can submit a link to the corresponding repository in The Iron Yard Online (Tiyo).

 ## Instructions
-* Create 4 classes you might need for monopoly (implement the 3 below)
+* Create 4 classes you might need for Property (implement the 3 below)
 * Populate the classes with attributes
 * Make sure there are getters for the attributes
 * Use constructors for attributes that shouldn't change and setters for ones that do